Paul Catania | December 15, 2025 | Car Accidents

 - Police report, if applicable

-- Photos of vehicle damages, accident scene, and any visible injuries
+- Photos of vehicle damage, accident scene, and any visible injuries

 - Witness statements and their contact details